Michael Parsons, 6th Earl of Rosse: Career

 Lord Rosse fought in the Second World War, reaching the rank of captain in the Irish Guards.
 He was appointed Member, Order of the British Empire (M.B.E.) in 1945.
 Lord Rosse held the office of Vice-Chancellor of the University of Dublin between 1949 and 1964 and was Pro-Chancellor of the university from 1965 to 1979.

 Recognition

 He was elected a Fellow of Royal Society of Arts (F.R.S.A.), a Fellow of the Society of Antiquaries (F.S.A.), and a Fellow of the Royal Astronomical Society (F.R.A.S).
 He was appointed Knight Commander of the Order of the British Empire (K.B.E.) in the 1974 New Year Honours.
 Lord Rosse was active in the National Trust.

 Marriage and children

-Rosse married Anne Messel, daughter of Lt.-Col. Leonard Charles Rudolph Messel and Maud Frances Sambourne, on 19 September 1935.
+Rosse married Anne Messel, daughter of Lieutenant-Colonel Leonard Charles Rudolph Messel and Maud Frances Sambourne, on 19 September 1935.
+They spent their honeymoon in China.
 They had two children: